MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-antivirus-performance-mode.md

 - Windows 11

-## Prerequisites

-- Platform version of 4.18.2303.8 or higher
-- Microsoft Defender Antivirus signature version of 1.385.1455.0 or higher
-- Real-time protection active

 ## What is performance mode

-Performance mode is now available in Windows 11 as a new Microsoft Defender Antivirus capability.

-Performance mode is a capability of Microsoft Defender Antivirus that reduces the performance impact of Microsoft Defender Antivirus scans for files stored on a designated "Dev Drive."
+Performance mode is now available on Windows 11 as a new Microsoft Defender Antivirus capability.
+This capability reduces the performance impact of Microsoft Defender Antivirus scans for files stored on designated _Dev Drive_.
 The goal of performance mode is to improve functional performance for developers who use Windows 11 devices.
-It's important to note that performance mode can run only on Dev Drive, not on volumes that have operating systems; for example, `(C:)`.
-Also note that Real-time protection ("On") is required for performance mode to function.
-Enabling performance mode on a Dev Drive doesn't change _standard_ Real-time protection running on volumes having operating systems or other volumes formatted FAT32 or NTFS.
+It’s important to note that performance mode can run only on Dev Drive, not on volumes that have operating systems; for example, `(C:)`.
+Also note that Real-time protection (“On”) is required for performance mode to function.
+Enabling this feature on a Dev Drive doesn’t change standard Real-time protection running on volumes having operating systems or other volumes formatted FAT32 or NTFS.

-To best understand how performance mode works, it's essential to have a basic understanding of Dev Drive.

-### Microsoft Dev Drive
+### Dev Drive

+Dev Drive is a new form of storage volume available to improve performance for key developer workloads.
-Dev Drive utilizes ReFS to employ targeted file system optimizations.
-ReFS also provides more control over storage volume settings and security, including trust designation, antivirus configuration, and other security filters.
+Dev Drive utilizes ReFS to employ targeted file system optimizations and provide more control over storage volume settings and security, including trust designation, antivirus configuration, and  provide more control to admins over what filters are attached.

 For more information about Dev Drive, see: [Set up a Dev Drive on Windows 11](/windows/dev-environment/dev-drive)

-### Performance mode and trusted versus untrusted Dev Drives
+### Performance mode compared to real time protection

 The "_trusted_" or "_untrusted_" designations applied to Dev Drives help you make decisions about security.
 A _trusted_ Dev Drive means the developer using the volume has high confidence in the security of the content stored and doesn't require strong threat protection.
 Similar to when a developer chooses to [Add an exclusion to Windows Security](/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26), the developer takes on the responsibility for managing the security of the stored content to gain performance.